Sola-Centrum/engine/README.md

 ## Applications

 - [**Member Profile**](./apps/member-profile/package.json) - Serves as the home
-  for a ColorStack member, allowing them to manage their information, find and connect with other members, as well as events and gamification.
+  for a propel2excel member, allowing them to manage their information, find and connect with other members, as well as events and gamification.
 - [**Admin Dashboard**](./apps/admin-dashboard/package.json) - An internal
-  dashboard that the ColorStack team uses to manage important workflows like application review.
+  dashboard that the propel2excel team uses to manage important workflows like application review.
 - [**API**](./apps/api/package.json) - Handles all background jobs as well as any webhook integrations that we have with external services.